Excel IF Function – Introduction

 - If any of the argument is an array, each element of the array is evaluated.

 - If you omit the FALSE argument (value_if_false), i.e., there is only a comma after the value_if_true argument, the function would return a 0 when the condition is FALSE.

 - For example, in the example below, the formula is =IF(A1>20,”Approve”,), where the value_if_false is not specified, however, the value_if_true argument is still followed by a comma.
 This would return 0 whenever the checked condition is not met.

 - If you omit the TRUE argument (value_if_true), and specify only the value_if_false argument, the function would return a 0 when the condition is TRUE.

 - For example, in the example below, the formula is =IF(A1>20,,”Approve”), where the value_if_true is not specified (only a comma is used to then specify the value_if_false value).
 This would return 0 whenever the checked condition is met.

 Excel IF Function – Examples

-Here are five practical examples of using the Excel IF function.
+Here are five practical examples of using the IF function in Excel.